kebby/Capturinha/README.md

 (also, not listed by priority)

-* Proper error handling.
+* Proper GPU capabilities and error handling.
 At the moment it just displays a message box and then bails.
 * Backends for Non-NVIDIA encoders
   * AMD Video Code Engine
   * Intel Quick Sync
   * Direct3D11 Video Acceleration to get vendor independent
-* Replace WTL with a proper UI toolkit that doesn't look like a 90 revival party at 4AM
+* Replace WTL with a more modern UI toolkit that doesn't look like a 90s revival party at 4AM when the lights go on
+* Factor the encode and output parts into a library that can be used by other people that need a video writer in their engines/tools
 * Compute shader based color space conversion to planar or NV12 YUV.
-We need one blit anyway, and encoders only seem to accept YUV (instead of RGBA) for high bpc or 4:4:4 modes
+We need one blit anyway, and encoders only seem to accept YUV (instead of RGBA) for full quality in high bpc or 4:4:4 modes
 * Refine full screen detection so it doesn't capture a few wrong frames at the end when the app to record is already gone
-*
+* Show mouse cursor (needs to be rendered into the target texture)
+* Region of Interest or single window capture